-Find someone to be your exercise buddy.
+- Enlist a Friend: Find someone to be your exercise buddy.
 Don't choose just anyone: Pick someone who is full of energy, fun and who you look forward to spending time with.
 That way, you'll want to exercise just to be with your friend.
 Look for someone who's more committed than you, so they can keep you motivated.

-Group classes are a way to meet new people, and be motivated to go each time.
+- Group Fitness: Group classes are a way to meet new people, and be motivated to go each time.
 Local Parks and Recreation departments or Community Centers offer low-cost group exercise programs, such as yoga, tai chi, step aerobics and water exercise classes.
 They are a great way to improve flexibility, muscle tone and relaxation.

-Get outside and learn a new skill.
+- Take a Lesson: Get outside and learn a new skill.
 Book a golf or tennis lesson, and get to swinging.
 You'll not only burn calories, you'll also learn new skills and have fun.

-Dance your way to better health.
+- Dance: Dance your way to better health.
 Square dancing or ballroom dancing are excellent ways to increase endurance and improve balance.
 The latest dance exercise craze is Zumba, a combination of Latin dance and exercise moves.
 Dancing enhances cardiovascular function and endurance, while practicing muscle memory routines effectively exercises the whole body.
 And simply put, it's fun.

-Drag the kids away from their cell phones and computers, and start a game of basketball, soccer or baseball.
+- Hang Out With the Kids: Drag the kids away from their cell phones and computers, and start a game of basketball, soccer or baseball.
 Form teams, make it a weekly competition, hold practice sessions, and maybe even come up with some prizes for the winners at the end of the "championship series."

-Think hanging out in front of the TV with a remote in your hand doesn't qualify as exercise?
+- Play Games: Think hanging out in front of the TV with a remote in your hand doesn't qualify as exercise?
 It does if you're playing a fitness game, like Wii Sports.
 Wii tennis consumes 179 calories per hour, and Wii boxing 174.
 Of course, those numbers are a fraction of the real-world activities (tennis is 318 calories per hour, and punching a boxing bag is 382) but its better than if you had lounged on the couch munching on a bag of chips.